HyuArzani/micro-fe-reverse-poxy/README.md

 ### Run Individual App

-The folder `container` is the default app of our project, so when you run the containers using `docker-compose up` command and access `http://localhost:3001` you will see the main page or our project with links for all other app, other app also can run individually
+The folder `dashboard` is the default app of our project, so when you run the containers using `docker-compose up` command and access `http://localhost` you will see the main page or our project with links for all other app, other app also can run individually